MCP Server

 Step 5: Verify connection

-To confirm that everything is working, start a new conversation in ChatGPT and try a simple query: "Show me my top 3 companies in Planhat by ARR"
+To confirm that everything is working, start a new conversation in ChatGPT and try a simple query: “Show me my top 3 companies in Planhat by ARR.”

 Step 6: Publish to your workspace

-Once connection is verified, follow the instructions below to allow users in your workspace to find and connect to the app themselves.
+Once the connection is verified, follow the instructions below to allow users in your workspace to find and connect to the app themselves.
 Each user authenticates with their own Planhat account on first use, access is always scoped to their individual permissions.
 Restrict this with role-based access control.

 Go to Workspace Settings → Apps